dotnet/docs-maui/docs/user-interface/controls/contentview.md

 </ContentPage.Resources>
 ```

-Data binding in a `ControlTemplate` uses the `TemplateBinding` markup extension to specify bindings.
-The `ControlTemplate` property can then be set to the defined `ControlTemplate` object, by using its `x:Key` value.
-The following example shows the `ControlTemplate` property set on a `CardView` instance:
+Data binding in a <xref:Microsoft.Maui.Controls.ControlTemplate> uses the `TemplateBinding` markup extension to specify bindings.
+The <xref:Microsoft.Maui.Controls.ControlTemplate> property can then be set to the defined <xref:Microsoft.Maui.Controls.ControlTemplate> object, by using its `x:Key` value.
+The following example shows the <xref:Microsoft.Maui.Controls.ControlTemplate> property set on a `CardView` instance:

 ```xaml
 <controls:CardView ControlTemplate="{StaticResource CardViewCompressed}" />